Medardus2004/Knowledgebase/IT/Cybersecurity/PicoCTF.md

 hello venus

+#### Sleuthkit
+Sleuthkit is a collection of command line tools to assist in investigating disk images.
+We can determine the layout of the partition table with mmls.
+This will provide us with the offset address for each partition on the image.

+$> mmls disk.flag.img

+we have the partition information, we can determine what kind of file system is used on the image.
+To do this we use

+$> fsstat -o 2048 disk.flag.img.

+Next list all in the partition
+$> fls -i raw -f ext4 -o 2048 -r disk.flag.img

+We can use icat to print the contents of these files to the terminal.
+NOTE: the digits at the in end of the command are the inode numbers associated with the files.

+$> icat -i raw -f ext4 -o 360448 disk.flag.img 2348

 #### pwntools intro

 Pwntools is a python ctf library designed for rapid exploit development.
 It essentially help us write exploits quickly, and has a lot of useful functionality behind it.